Hey, startups: Are your digital marketing efforts falling flat? Try these 8 tips to catapult your success.

 - Creating a contest that involves opting in to enter

-User-generated content (UGC) is a powerful marketing tool that costs you close to nothing.
-It allows your customers to become brand ambassadors, while making your job easier so you focus on other marketing strategies.
+User-generated content (UGC) is a powerful marketing tool that often costs you next to nothing.
+This smart marketing solution allows your customers to become brand ambassadors while making your job easier so you can focus on other marketing matters.

-Simple ways to gather UGC marketing for startups include:
+Simple ways to gather UGC marketing for your content strategy include:

 - Creating customer surveys